premraghvani/airline-video-streaming/readme.md

 - Plyr (https://plyr.io/), for the video player
 - ChatGPT (https://chatgpt.com/), for recommending Plyr, and acting as a second pair of eyes on code I have written
 - Samuel Martins (https://blog.logrocket.com/build-video-streaming-server-node/), for suggestions on how to actually read the file, and highlighting the importance of the range header for videos
-- Mozilla (https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) for providing the HTTP status codes I have used
+- Mozilla (https://developer.mozilla.org/en-US/docs/Web/HTTP/Status), for providing the HTTP status codes I have used
+- Etihad Airways (https://strapi.wasmenia.com/uploads/Etihad_Airlines_Guideline_5a7d17b7d6.pdf), for the brand guidelines, which I have inspired this project on (I don't know the colour schemes which work best so I used theres)